jmtilli/micronovaxrr/deploy/README.txt

 USAGE

 You can add, edit and remove layers on the layer editor tab.
-The properties of a layer are its name, density, thickness, roughness and chemical composition.
-The roughness of a layer is the roughness of its top surface.
+The properties of a layer are its name, density, thickness, roughness, Feranchuk et al beta parameter and chemical composition.
+The roughness of a layer is the roughness of its top surface, and the same is true for Feranchuk et al beta parameter as well.
 For example, if you want to specify the roughness of the interface between substrate and thin film the correct property is the roughness of substrate, NOT the roughness of thin film.

-Density, thickness and roughness are specified by three values, the minimum value, the actual value and the maximum value.
+Density, thickness, roughness and Feranchuk et al beta parameter are specified by three values, the minimum value, the actual value and the maximum value.
 The minimum and maximum values are used by the fitting algorithm, which will search for the best fit between these values.
 If you do not want to fit a parameter, uncheck the "fit" check box or set the minimum, actual and maximum values of the parameter equal.

 The chemical composition is specified by two compounds the layer consists of.
 You can adjust the ratio of these compounds.
 If the composition of the layer